Devographics/StateOfJS-legacy/README.md

 ### Coding style

-This project uses prettier, which you can run using this command:
+This project uses prettier which you can run using this command:

 ```bash
 make fmt